cibinjoseph/C81-Interface/docs/README.md

 # C81-Interface
-Subroutines for reading and writing C81 airfoil tables

-**libC81.f90**
-Module file containing subroutines for read/write of C81 airfoil tables and for data extraction from CSV formated file

-**demo1.f90**
-Demo file for illustration of subroutines in libC81

-**demo2.f90**
-Demo file for illustration of creating C81 file from CSV file
+A collection of subroutines and functions in Fortran that help with parsing and creating C81 formatted airfoil tables.

-## Usage
+## Documentation
-**For running demo1 code:**
-- Delete existing output file _Samples/sampleOutput.C81_
-- run command _make_ for compiling the demo program and generating the executable _./demo1.out_
-- run command _./demo1.out_
+Usage and documentation for the module can be found [here](https://github.com/cibinjoseph/C81-Interface/tree/master/docs/ford_output/index.html).
+This documentation was created using the automatic documentation generator for Fortran programs, [FORD](https://github.com/Fortran-FOSS-Programmers/ford).

 ## Author
 [Cibin Joseph](https://github.com/cibinjoseph) (cibinjoseph92@gmail.com)